Statement of Services

 Responsibilities of Parents

 Parents are required to regularly update emergency information as it changes.
 Parents are asked to work with the staff of the program to provide an environment that will prove most beneficial to their children.
 All parents or guardians of registered students are involved in personal service to the school.
-Each family serves 25 hours.
+Each family serves 25 hours annually.

 Activities